-2.08 Safer Schools for All
+2.18 Safer Schools for All

 For several years, our Association has been discussing the increasing frequency and severity of violence and harassment against teachers, especially at the elementary level.
-In our recent survey of classroom teachers, 85 per cent of respondents said the incidence of violence against teachers is increasing, while 80 per cent said incidents are becoming more severe.
+In our 2017 survey of classroom teachers, 85 per cent of respondents said the incidence of violence against teachers is increasing, while 80 per cent said incidents are becoming more severe.
 This has repercussions for everyone in the school community.
 More than three-quarters of respondents said violence in schools makes teaching more difficult, and more than a quarter have had to take time away from work due to the physical or mental toll of a violent incident (OECTA 2017a).

-2.09 Some progress has been made over the past few years in terms of standardizing and enforcing reporting procedures, but there is still a long way to go to fully implement the solutions outlined in our Safer Schools for All platform (OECTA 2017b).
-Most importantly, more professional services, such as child and youth workers, social workers, and psychologists, are required to help students deal with their social, emotional, and behavioural needs.
+- 2.19 In recent months, we have also seen renewed attention on bullying.
+However, the government's response leaves a great deal to be desired.
+Bullying is a complex issue that requires a multi-faceted, proactive response.
+Rather than tinkering around the edges with measures such as reviewing the definition, the government should be encouraging collaborative efforts between the Ministry of Education and other ministries, such as the Ministry of Health and the Ministry of Children, Community, and Social Services. - 2.20 Some progress has been made over the past few years in terms of standardizing and enforcing reporting procedures for violent incidents, but there is still a long way to go to fully implement the solutions outlined in our Safer Schools for All platform (OECTA 2017b).
+For example, full implementation of the online reporting tool remains an ongoing issue, as a number of school boards have been non-compliant with implementation requirements.
+Most importantly, more child and youth workers, social workers, psychologists, and other professional services are required to help students deal with their social, emotional, and behavioural needs.
 These investments will help students manage their behaviours and achieve academic success in the short and long term, while enabling teachers and the rest of the school community to focus on making learning happen in a safe and secure environment.